MarkHooijkaas/savv/README.md

 This set of tools is meant to use single variables in a normal unencryted vars file that are encrypted with ansible-vault.
 Ansible playbooks support the use of these variables, but the tooling to encrypt and decrypt these vars can be better.

-The main planned tools are:
+The tools are:
+* `savvy decrypt`: decrypt all `!vault` variables in a file with special @savvy marker
+* `savvy split` :  decrypt all `!vault` variables in a separate mergefile
 * `savvy encrypt`: encrypt all `@savvy` annotated variables in a file
+* `savvy merge`: encrypt all variables from a mergefile into the main file (not implemented yet)
-* `savvy decrypt`: decrypt all `!vault` variables in a file
+* `savvy view`: show all encrypted variables in a file
-* `savvy edit`: decrypt, edit, and re-encrypt
+* `savvy edit`: decrypt, edit, and re-encrypt (not implemented yet)

+All commands can be abbreviated with the first letter or letters, for example `savvy d`, `savvy de`, `savvy dec`, `savvy decr` will all decrypt the file.
+Since both `encrypt` and `edit` start with the letter `e` one must at least use `savvy ed` to edit a file. `savvy e` will encrypt the file

 ## Goals
 * work well with version control system like git
 * be able to edit a file with several secret values
-* support single and multi line vault formats
+* support single and multi line vault formats (not working yet)
 * automatically generate new passwords

 ## Encrypting